 Data analytics solutions have revolutionised sales measurement.
 They enable sales managers to pinpoint where their teams can generate more leads as well as cross-sell and upsell to existing customers and define customer profitability.
 The potential exists for sales managers to enjoy great benefits.
 Whether they get to enjoy such benefits depends on how you use the solutions available.

-So, are you measuring the necessary metrics to ensure your sales team are working at optimum level?
+So, are you measuring the necessary metrics to ensure your sales team are working at an optimum level?
 We outline the seven sales team metrics every sales manager should measure.

 1. The sales pipeline

 This is a great way to gauge a company’s health.
 Sometimes presented in a graphical format, it shows the sales opportunities the company currently has and an estimation of the amount of revenue the sales team is going to generate in the coming months.
 If the opportunities within the pipeline are managed well, the sales team will stay organised and feel more in control of their sales figures, giving the sales manager more confidence in the targets that can be achieved.